 In the interim: How are firms practically handling the SEC’s advertising proposal and its potential application to social media platforms

-- What is the industry currently doing – do these proposals have any impact on current policies and procedures?
+- Does the proposal have any impact on firms’ current policies and procedures?

 - How challenging does the industry anticipate the potential rule’s adoption will be?